MaxiDonkey/DelphiHuggingFace/README.md

 ```
 <br/>

-For methods requiring streaming, callbacks use the generic record `TAsynStreamCallBack<T> = record`, also defined in the `HuggingFace..Async.Support.pas` unit.
+For methods requiring streaming, callbacks use the generic record `TAsynStreamCallBack<T> = record`, also defined in the `HuggingFace.Async.Support.pas` unit.
 This record exposes the following properties:

 ```Pascal
    TAsynCallBack<T> = record